NCAA DIVISION II BASKETBALL COLLEGES Complete D2 List

 Western Washington University – Bellingham, Washington – Public – Great Northwest Athletic Conference – NCAA D2

-Westminster College – Utah – Salt Lake City, Utah – Private – Rocky Mountain Athletic Conference – NCAA D2
+Westminster University – Salt Lake City, Utah – Private – Rocky Mountain Athletic Conference – NCAA D2

 Westmont College – Santa Barbara, California – Private – Pacific West Conference – NCAA D2